 The Bank provides a wide range of general banking services to its customers, from individuals to large corporations.
 In addition, Banco Santander-Chile and its affiliates (collectively referred to as 'Bank' or 'Santander-Chile' hereafter) offer consumer and commercial banking services, as well as other services, including factoring, collection, leasing, securities and insurance brokerage, mutual and investment funds, investment fund management and investment banking.

-The Bank's legal address is Calle Bandera N°140 Santiago de Chile, and its website is www.santander.cl
+The Bank's legal address is Calle Bandera No140 Santiago de Chile, and its website is www.santander.cl a.
+Basis of preparation

 NOTE 02 - BREAKDOWN OF SIGNIFICANT ACCOUNTING POLICIES